Please enable JavaScript to view this site.

 A comma must immediately follow the directive, and commas must separate all parameters, with no intervening spaces.

 String arguments may be quoted with quote marks "like this" to make sure punctuation characters within the string itself—especially embedded commas—are not confused with the syntax of the directive.
+However, quoting is optional for the last parameter.
+This applies mainly to the various //TEXTxxx directives.

 Embedded GDI directives are only processed if PASSTHROUGH=OFF.